rsdoiel/antenna/planet.md

 date: 2025-06-15, from: RTÉ News

-A manhunt is continuing for a gunman who shot two Democratic state politicians in Minnesota, killing one and her husband and wounding the other, in what the northern US state's governor said were politically motivated attacks.
+US police have been conducting a massive manhunt in Minnesota for the gunman who killed a Democratic state politician while posing as a police officer, a crime that Governor Tim Walz characterised as a "politically motivated assassination".

 <br>